WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/02_Accelerated_Frames.md

    here to a frame roting with the Larmor frequency makes the motion of **all** particles *simpler* (within a particular approximation).
 Think carefully about this.
    :::
+2. The notation $E(\norm{\vect{r}}) = E(r)$ means that the magnitude of the electric
+   field is a function of the distance $r$ from the origin.
+This is not a product.
-2. The point of the second part is to explain why the charge-to-mass ratio must be the same for all particles, and why the potentials must only depend on their separation.
+3. The point of the second part is to explain why the charge-to-mass ratio must be the same for all particles, and why the potentials must only depend on their separation.
    How would the analysis break down if these conditions were not satisfied?
 You should not be solving equations for this part, but should be arguing why the method of